 September 7th.
 Cabbage

 Following to be made weekdays, dates to be announced:

 Apple and peach pies, Macaroons and Wedding cookies, Carrot cakes & Kahlua cakes, Pecan and Lemon Squares, bread

 Church School Announcements

-SOYO meets the second Sunday each month at 9:30am.
+SOYO meets the first Sunday each month at 9:30am.

 2019 Parish Life Conference - June 26-30, 2019 at the Antiochian Village.